NEA Festival Fund

 Eligible Applicants

-To be eligible for an NEA Festival Fund Grant, organizations must have:
+To be eligible for a Festival Fund Grant, organizations must have:

 Ineligible Applicants

-- Organizations engaged solely in the acquisition or restoration of physical property; or
+• Organizations engaged solely in the acquisition or restoration of physical property;

 All awarded grantees are subject to the National Historic Preservation Act (NHPA) and the National Environmental Policy Act (NEPA).
 Awarded festivals will be reviewed to ensure that they are in compliance with NHPA and NEPA.